aniyomiorg/aniyomi-extensions/CONTRIBUTING.md

     - If search functionality is not available, return `Observable.just(MangasPage(emptyList(), false))`
 - `getFilterList` will be called to get all filters and filter types. **TODO: explain more about `Filter`**

 #### Manga Details

 - When user taps on a manga, `fetchMangaDetails` and `fetchChapterList` will be called and the results will be cached.
+    - A `SManga` entry is identified by it's `url`.
 - `fetchMangaDetails` is called to update a manga's details from when it was initialized earlier.
     - During a backup, only `url` and `title` are stored.
 To restore the rest of the manga data, the app calls `fetchMangaDetails`, so all fields should be (re)filled in if possible.
     - `SManga.initialized` tells the app if it should call `fetchMangaDetails`.
 If you are overriding `fetchMangaDetails`, make sure to pass it as `true`.
+    - If a `SManga` is cached `fetchMangaDetails` will be only called when the user does a manual update(Swipe-to-Refresh).
 - `fetchChapterList` is called to display the chapter list.
-    - The list should be sorted descending by date/chapter number.
+    - The list should be sorted descending by the source order.
     - If `Page.imageUrl`s are available immediately, you should pass them here.
 Otherwise, you should set `page.url` to a page that contains them and override `imageUrlParse` to fill those `imageUrl`s.

 #### Chapter